Ecotourism in the United States: Environment and wildlife

 The Midwestern United States is central and located inland.
 The area was once covered in glaciers.
 It is varied in geography and environment, from the Appalachian Mountains to the Great Lakes and the Great Plains, farther west.
 The region has long, snowy, and at times bitter cold winters, and warm to hot summers.
 The Great Lakes states (Indiana, Illinois, Michigan, Minnesota, Ohio, and Wisconsin) form a large drainage basin that feed into the lakes.
 The Great Plains states (Iowa, Kansas, Missouri, Nebraska, North Dakota, and South Dakota) are mainly prairies.
 Much of the land is used for farming.
 Forest zones in the region are a mix of pine trees, yellow birches, sugar maples, and American beech trees.
 The oak-hickory forests fade into prairie, but trees are still found near water sources.
 Soil is extremely varied, including peat, clay, silt, and sand.
 Many of the birds such as ptarmigan, migrate south for the winter.
 Other mammals in the region include gray squirrels, who feed on the acorns from the oak-hickory trees, fox squirrels, chipmunks, and prairie dogs.

 Ecotourism opportunities

 To protect the Great Plains wildlife, the American Prairie Foundation has established the American Prairie in Montana.
 It aims to restore bison, prairie dogs, and ferrets in the area.
 By restoring the prairies, the Foundation aims to improve enjoyment of the land and incur economic benefits through tourism to the area.

-Forging ecotourism cooperation partnership amongst foundations like the American Prairie and world natural heritage sites like the Chitwan National Park or Mt.
-Everest in Nepal may prove to be even more supportive towards making our planet a beautiful place to live in.